-Recall will be done by phone SMS and during the flight additionally by VHF-radio on frequency 122.250.
-The recall message will be copied to the ENB as soon as possible.
+Recall procedure will be done by SMS before a flight and via radio 122.25 MHz and SMS during the flight.
+The recall message will be also displayed on Official Notice Board and be copied to the Electronic Notice Board (ENB) as soon as possible.